leungkimming/ChatGPT4NFT/README3.md

-# Create an MAUI App for the Contract
+# 3. Build a MAUI UI to Manage the NFT Contract
-* Install Microsoft Visual Studio latest community edition, including latest .NET and cross platform development tools
+* We will build a traditional UI using the MIcrosoft MAUI Framework
 * Copy the 'mauibc' folder to your project folder
 * [MAUI Get Started](https://learn.microsoft.com/en-us/dotnet/maui/get-started/first-app?view=net-maui-8.0&tabs=vswin&pivots=devices-windows)
 ## Program Structure
 * Ignore the ChatGPT AI part for now.
 It will be covered in the next section
-* Most of the coding is copy and adopted from unit testing coding
+* Most of the coding can be copied and adopted from unit testing coding
 * Resources\Raw\appsettings_sample.json:
     * rename to appsettings.json
     * similar to that in the unit test